 Read Touch Base, the online magazine of the City Centre Churches

-Since 2010, the churches of All Saints Pavement, St Denys, St Helen, St Martin and St Olave have been working together under a Priest-in-Charge, who now also covers Holy Trinity Micklegate and St Lawrence.
-We offer a variety of worship through different services in our churches, with the hospitality of the Eucharist at the heart of everything we do.
+York City Centre Churches of All Saints Pavement, St Denys, St Helen, St Martin, St Olave, Holy Trinity Micklegate and St Lawrence offer a variety of worship through different services in our churches, with the hospitality of the Eucharist at the heart of everything we do.
 Each has a distinctive character, which we hope you will explore.
 Come, and you will see.

 - All Saints Pavement – the Guild and Civic church of York.
 Uses the Book of Common Prayer.